edhowland/vish/Overview.md

 functions to other builtin/FFI functions.
 Ruby does not how to handle these.
 There are no builtin functions that take a function as a parameter.

-#### Future implementation of the 'curry' function.

-The only exception to the last exception might be the eventuall 'curry' function.
-It will take a builtin function, some parameters and return the curried result, either another lambda or the result of applying all the remaining parameters to the original function.

 ### Built-in Functions